 |Tip-stall demon.
 But pretty.||Big porky aerobat with not enough motor.||Fun experiment, but an IPS wasn't enough.|

-For beginners thinking about trying electric R/C flying: I hesitate to suggest any particular model, since individual tastes and abilities vary greatly (though if you have plenty of space, you can't go too wrong with a T-Hawk).
+For beginners thinking about trying electric R/C flying: I hesitate to suggest any particular model, since individual tastes and abilities vary greatly (though if you have plenty of space, if you can find something like a T-Hawk that's a great way to start.
+The T-Hawk isn't made any more but there must be some equivalent).
 Do get something fairly rugged, or else cheap and easy to fix.
 You will crash.
+Or get something that's so light, slow and gentle that it can just drift down to an easy landing without hurting itself, like the UMX Radian.

 I do have a couple of suggestions about the other equipment.

 On transmitters: I expected I'd want several planes, so I bought a general 4-channel transmitter rather than a plane that came with its own dedicated transmitter.
 But I soon found out that with several planes, you really want a transmitter that can store different settings for each plane.
 So I ended up having to buy a new transmitter anyway.
 But then I wanted to try combat wings and other elevon planes, and the second transmitter didn't have proper elevon mixing, and it didn't have settings for enough planes, so I had to upgrade yet again.
-(Fortunately transmitters sell pretty well on ebay.)
-So don't worry too much about whether your first transmitter will meet all your future needs.
-It won't, so go ahead and start with something cheap, and if you get deeply into flying, you can upgrade later.
-(If you're curious, I ended up with a JR 6102, which stores settings for ten planes including their trim settings, and I'm quite happy with it.)
+After several more upgrades, I currently have a Spektrum DX6e that I expect will last me quite a few years.
+Except I just heard that the next model up would let me do cool things with telemetry.
+So ... see what I mean?

 |Slow Stick||Baby Bee||T-Hawk